Employers need to be aware of the enhanced rights employees have to request and access data under the General Data Protection Regulation (‘GDPR’).

 As an employer, there are numerous actions you can take to ensure you are ready for the changes.
-Below are a number of suggestions we recommend considering before the GDPR comes into force on 25 May 2018:
+Below are a number of suggestions we recommend considering:

 Important note - Since this blog was published, the General Data Protection Regulation (‘GDPR’) has come into force and the content of this blog has not been updated to reflect the new regime.

-Should you have any GDPR or data protection queries, please contact Kingsley Napley’s data protection team.
+Should you have any GDPR or data protection queries, please contact our data protection team.